teklynk/twitch_api_public/README.md

 ## Requirements

+### Docker

+This project now includes a Dockerfile and docker-compose.yml for running this locally on your machine or on a remote server. `sudo docker-compose up --build`.

+### Linux Server

 Linux server running nginx, php, php-fpm, curl.
 No Database needed.

 Set the web sites root directory in the nginx config to /var/www/html/twitch_api_public/public and not the entire /var/www/html directory.